 \section{Mathematical Background}

 This section lays the theoretical groundwork for our proposed method.
+Our calibration mechanism is related in spirit to adaptive conformal procedures for nonstationary settings \citep{zaffran2022adaptive,lin2022temporal} but differs in using a Robbins–Monro update on the conformal threshold while holding the nominal level fixed.
 We begin by formally defining the problem of prediction interval forecasting, then review the principles of classical conformal prediction and its limitations, and finally develop the core mathematical components of our Temporal Conformal Prediction (TCP) framework and its adaptive calibration mechanism.